 Decoration: Clean but cool ambiance, the menu is written on the wall.
 The historic building has big windows that are always open when the weather is good.
 You can also have a seat outside.

-What to order: I usually go with the classics, Classic Panko Fish (€10) or Classic Panko Chicken (€11), they all come with Seaweed Salted Chips.
+My order: I usually go with the classics, Classic Panko Fish (€10) or Classic Panko Chicken (€11), they all come with Seaweed Salted Chips.

 What to know: The owner/chef is from Africa and on his creations, he mixes Belgium-French, Asian, Mediterranean and African flavors, what a great combination.
 The result is a delicious menu, full of great options to choose from the written wall.
 The list of dishes is pretty big considering the size of the place, but he handles it very well.